 Predatory sexual assault stands as one of the most heinous crimes in our legal system.
 At Lebedin Kofman LLP, our team of New York sex crime lawyers have witnessed firsthand the devastating ripple effects these crimes create.
-Let’s examine what these charges mean and the profound impact they have on everyone involved.
+Let’s examine what these charges mean and the profound impact they have.

 What Constitutes Predatory Sexual Assault